Interface Overview

 - Settings

-- Time added to the queue.
+- Added time of the task to the queue.

-- Time of change (last) of the task.
+- Changed time (last) of the task.

 - Failed queries.
 Count